 DWI Lawyer in Normandy, MO

-Have You Been Pulled Over For DWI in Normandy?
+Have You Been Pulled Over Anywhere in the Normandy, MO Area?

-Having an aggressive and effective Normandy, MO DWI lawyer in your corner can —and often does — make the difference between pleading guilty to DWI and suffering all its consequences, and having charges reduced or even dismissed.
-At Combs Law Group, our experienced St. Louis DWI lawyers fight tirelessly for all our Normandy, MO-area DWI clients.
-Whether this is the first time you have ever been stopped for anything or if you have previous DWIs on your record, our firm will give your Normandy DWI case the personal attention you expect and create a legal strategy that is built to get you the best possible results.
+Having an aggressive and effective DWI lawyer on your Normandy, MO case can — and often does — make the difference between pleading guilty to DWI and suffering all its consequences, and having charges reduced or even dismissed.
+At Combs Waterkotte, our experienced Normandy, MO DWI attorneys fight tirelessly on behalf of all our clients throughout the Normandy, MO area facing DWI charges.
+Whether this is your first encounter with law enforcement or if you are dealing with DWI charges again, our firm will give your Normandy, MO DWI case the personal attention you are looking for and create a legal strategy that is built to get you the best possible outcome.

 What Should I Do After I’m Pulled Over For DWI?

-After you have been stopped by a police officer who suspects that you are driving under the influence of alcohol or drugs, it’s logical to be nervous.
-Being stopped by law enforcement for any traffic infraction is something that can trigger a “fight or flight” response, and this is only heightened when you are accused of impaired driving.
-Having tried hundreds of Normandy-area DWI cases, our firm recommends that you do the following if you are ever stopped for DUI:
+After you have been pulled over by a police officer who suspects that you are driving under the influence of alcohol or drugs near Normandy, MO, it’s natural to be nervous.
+Any encounter with law enforcement for a moving violation can trigger a “fight or flight” response, and this is only increased when you are facing accusations of impaired driving.
+With extensive experience handling numerous Normandy, MO-area DWI cases, our firm suggests the following course of action if you find yourself pulled over for DWI:

-• Stay calm and cooperative.
-Being hostile to a law enforcement officer will increase the likelihood that they will search your car or subject you to a higher level of scrutiny.
-Being polite is the best thing to do when stopped for DWI.
+• Remain calm and cooperative.
+Remain calm and composed.
+Being hostile to a police officer will only make them more likely to search your car or subject you to increased scrutiny.
+Being polite goes a long way when stopped for DWI near Normandy, MO.

-• Remember: you have the right to remain silent.
+• Avoid self-incrimination.
+Remember: you have the right to remain silent.
 Give the officer your license and insurance/registration, but don’t give them any other information.
-Officers are on the lookout for for any excuse to find probable cause and arrest you, so do not give them one.
+Law enforcement is seeking any excuse to continue an investigation and arrest you, so do not give them any.
+You can always choose not to answer potentially incriminating questions, like “Have you been drinking?” by saying that you would rather not answer without legal advice.

-• Do not take a hand-heldportable breathalyzer test.
-While Missouri does have an implied consent law that automatically suspends your driver’s license for one year if you elect not to take a breathalyzer or blood test, this only applies after you have been placed under arrest for DWI.
-Portable breathalyzers are not always reliable and are only used as a method for an officer to get probable cause to arrest you.
+• Do not take a portable breath test.
+While Missouri does have an implied consent law that automatically revokes your driver’s license for one year if you refuse a breathalyzer or a blood test, this only applies after you have been placed under arrest for DWI.
+Portable breathalyzers are frequently deemed unreliable and are only used as a way for an officer to get probable cause to arrest you.

-• If you are arrested, talk to a lawyer as soon as you can.
-Your chat with an attorney is completely confidential and privileged under Missouri law.
-Getting advice from a veteran St. Louis DWI lawyer about whether you should take a BAC test at the station, any complications that arose during your stop, or other questions you might have can make the difference between spending time in jail and your case potentially being dismissed.
+• If you are arrested, call a lawyer as soon as you can.
+Conversations with an attorney are completely confidential and privileged under Missouri law.
+Getting advice from an experienced Normandy, MO DWI lawyer regarding whether to undergo a breath test at the station, addressing any issues during your stop, or other questions you might have can make the difference between losing your driving privileges for months and your case potentially being dismissed.

-Fighting Both Sides Of Your Normandy, MO DWI Case
+Fighting Both Sides Of Your DWI Case in Normandy, MO

-DWI cases in Missouri have two components: a criminal process and a civil side.
-The criminal punishments for DWI in Missouri, as you are well aware, are stiff.
-Even a first Normandy DWI offense could lead to these punishments under Missouri law, as it is classified as a class B misdemeanor:
+DWI cases in Missouri have two components: the criminal aspect and the civil facet.
+The criminal punishments for DWI in Missouri, as you likely know, are serious.
+Even a first DWI offense could lead to the following repercussions under Missouri law, as it is defined as a class B misdemeanor:

 • 8 points on your driving record